 The macaroons will last up to 3 months when frozen but are best if eaten within the first month.
 Place unwrapped frozen macaroons on a wire cooling rack and allow them to thaw for approximately 2 hours.

 Once thawed, store your chocolate macaroons at room temperature in an airtight container and use within 2 days.
 Do not re-freeze.

 - Chocolate No-Bake Cookies are another wonderful combination of chocolate and coconut with some quick oats added.
 The fudgy no-bake cookies are a classic cookie that I have loved making for over 3 decades!!

 - Chocolate Banana Cake with Peanut Butter Cream Cheese Frosting A delightful combination of chocolate with another perfect flavor combination, bananas!
 Use up your browned bananas and make this tasty single layer cake that is super easy to mix up and bake!

-- Chocolate Pecan Slab Pie Bars are one of my most popular bars to serve at any occasion!
+- Chocolate Pecan Slab Pie Bars are one of my most popular bars to serve on any occasion!
 Loved by people of all ages for the tangy cream cheese pastry crust and delicious chocolate and pecan topping!